News Updates for HomeWorks Connect

-As the first step in a very long process, your board of directors has approved moving forward with a fiber-to-the-home project that is intended to benefit all HomeWorks Tri-County Electric members.
+As the first step in a very long process, your board of directors has approved moving forward with a fiber-to-the-home service that is intended to benefit all HomeWorks Tri-County Electric members.

 1) Creating a network of system data that will help our engineers, dispatchers, and line crews maintain and strengthen our system against animals, storms, and load growth, and